arduino-libraries/Arduino_PortentaX86/README.md

-# Faux86: A portable, open-source 8086 PC emulator for bare metal Raspberry Pi
+# PortentaX86: A portable, open-source 8086 PC emulator for Portenta H7
-Faux86 is designed to be run 'bare metal' on a Raspberry Pi.
-This means that the emulator runs directly on the hardware so no OS needs to booted on the Pi.
+X86 emulator derived from Faux86

 ## Features
 - 8086 and 80186 instruction set emulation